International recognition of the Sahrawi Arab Democratic Republic: States that have recognized the SADR

 The following lists all the states that have ever recognized the SADR.

-States whose parliaments have voted to recognize SADR
+States whose legislatures have voted to recognize SADR

 The parliaments of several states that do not recognize the Sahrawi Republic have called on their respective governments to recognize SADR.
 The parliament of Sweden was the first in the EU voted to recognize Western Sahara in December 2012, but this has not been enacted by the Swedish government.
 Declarations were also adopted by the parliaments of Chile and Brazil.

 The following lists states whose parliaments have recognized the SADR.